xuantruong2k/category_product_service/README.md

 ### tables:

+> the *category_master* table contains not-frequenly (or no-change) informaion of a category

 | category_master |    |    |
 |----------|-------------|-------------|
 | cat_id   | string(32)  | primary key |
 | cat_name | string(64)  |             |
 | cat_desc | string(256) |             |

+> the *category* table contains many-to-many relationship between category.
+Such as a (parent) category can contain many sub-categories and a sub-category can belongs to many (parent) category

 | category |    |    |
 |------------|-------------|---------------------------|
 | cat_id     | string(32)  | primary key & foreign key |
 | sub_cat_id | string (32) | primary key & foreign key |

+> the *product_master* table contains not-frequenly (or no-change) information of a product

 | product_master |    |    |
 |--------------------|-------------|-------------|